Sunset in the Australian outback after boarding Nexus airlines Perth to Kalgoorlie flight.

 Eat

-Kalgoorlie’s culinary scene reflects its outback heritage with a modern twist.
+Kalgoorlie’s food scene blends its outback heritage with modern flavours.
 Enjoy hearty pub meals at historic venues like the Palace Hotel or the Recreation Hotel in Boulder.
 For a taste of local craft beer, head to the Beaten Track Brewery.

 The city’s multicultural influence is evident in its diverse dining options.
 From classic Australian fare to Asian fusion and Mediterranean cuisines, there’s something to satisfy every palate.
 Don’t miss the chance to try some local bush tucker or gold-themed delicacies at specialty cafes.